Chief Executive Officer

 Leigh has built an impressive track record as a collaborative and effective leader managing complex and geographically diverse operations in the energy industry both in Australia and overseas.

 He has a nuanced understanding of the challenges facing the energy industry and has a real passion for empowering people to build a constructive culture.

 Prior to joining CS Energy, Leigh fulfilled a variety of roles at Western Australian energy company Synergy across their coal, gas and renewable assets.
 Before that, he worked for the NZX listed Contact Energy managing their gas-fired assets in Auckland, Hamilton and Napier, as well as the Oakey Power Station in southern Queensland.

 Leigh began his career in the energy industry as an I&C Technician at Callide Power Station in 1997.

 LLB, B-Bus, G Dip App Fin (Sec Inst), F Fin, Grad ICSA, GAICD

-Andrew Varvari leads CS Energy's key corporate functions including health and safety, environment, human resources, organisational development, industrial relations, legal, risk, assurance, Board secretariat and corporate affairs.
+Andrew Varvari leads CS Energy's key corporate functions including human resources, organisational development, industrial relations, legal, risk, assurance, Board secretariat and corporate affairs.
 As an experienced energy and resources executive with over 15 years in the industry, and more than 10 in executive leadership roles, Andrew focuses on safely delivering high value business outcomes.